 If someone has made a defamatory statement against you, our following recommendations include, but are not limited to:

-Most often, the main concern is to remove the statement as soon as possible.
-As mentioned, Walker Law staff work quickly and efficiently to ensure the statement is removed to minimize the damage.
+Most often, the main concern of a defamation of character claim is to remove the statement as soon as possible.
+As mentioned, Walker Law litigation lawyers work quickly and efficiently to ensure the statement is removed to minimize the damage.

 Another frequently sought remedy against someone who makes a defamatory statement is the payment of damages (monetary compensation paid for the harm done to your reputation or loss due to the defamation).
 Damages may be awarded if parties agree to a settlement which includes compensation or may be awarded in Court.

 Walker Law is located in the heart of the financial district in downtown Toronto.
-Our legal staff are ready to assist you.
-To speak with a trial lawyer, call us at 647-342-2334 or email us at firstname.lastname@example.org for a consultation.
+Our trial lawyers are ready to assist you.
+To speak with a trial lawyer, call us at 647-342-2334 or email us at [email protected] for a consultation.

 The above is intended to be informational purposes only and not intended to be independent legal advice.